anjasubasic/ManuscriptManager/README.txt

 How to run the program:

 From the command line, do `python app.py`.
 This will launch the "ManuscriptManager>" prompt.

+You will be asked for your database login, database password, database host, and database name to use in your connections to the database.
+(Defaults that we used are given in parentheses.)

 For a list of commands, type the `help` command.

 When submitting a document, you can use manuscript.txt, which we've included for your convenience.